hapax/hapax.github.io/assets/teaching.md

 maximising the minimum outcome.
 I think the worst outcome is permanently turning students off mathematics and its sister sciences.

-Hence, we should address the students at greatest risk, and leaving the scrubland is the first step.
+If we were hiking, the maximin test would translate into the simple requirement that the students at the back of the group want to hike, and aren't left behind.
+If interest, rather than inborn mathematical ability, is the key to success, then instead of marching slowly through featureless terrain, our best bet to get these students involved is to pick an exciting destination with diversions and enticements along the way.

 ##### 1.4.
 Roads to nowhere <a id="sec-1-4" name="sec-1-4"></a>